 If you are driving along the Great Alpine Road during the snow season between Harrietville and Omeo, thus visiting or passing through Mount Hotham and Dinner Plain, it is a mandatory requirement that you carry snow chains at all times.
 These specially designed chains can be fitted to your vehicle's driving wheels and provide increased grip on the road.
 They should be fitted at designated chain fitting bays beside the road when you see signs that say "Fit Chains Here", or when you are about to depart from a mountain resort and are directed to fit chains by the appropriate authorities.
 Chains must be removed from your vehicle's wheels when the road is clear of snow or signs direct you to do so.

 The Great Alpine Road between Harrietville and Omeo is not suitable for those towing caravans during the declared snow season.

 Avoiding the Harrietville to Omeo section of the Great Alpine Road, by using the alternative parallel route of Bogong High Plains Road, is not possible as the section of that road south-east of Falls Creek is closed during the snow season.

 A number of service stations and other businesses in towns along the Great Alpine Road allow you to hire or purchase snow chains.

-Hoy's have outlets at Harrietville, Mount Hotham and Dinner Plain, and they hire or sell snow chains.
-Drivers doing a one-way trip along the Great Alpine Road and wishing to hire chains can pick up and drop off chains from Hoy's in Harrietville and the BP service station at Omeo.
-Hoy's also offer a handy mobile chain fitting service whereby if you hire your chains from their Harrietville branch, they will be fitted to your vehicle at chain fitting bays on your journey towards Mount Hotham by their staff.
+Hoy's have outlets at Harrietville, Mount Hotham, Dinner Plain and Omeo where they hire and sell snow chains.
+Drivers doing a one-way trip along the Great Alpine Road and wishing to hire chains can pick up and drop off chains from Hoy's in Harrietville and Omeo.
+Hoy's also offer a handy mobile chain fitting service whereby if you hire your chains from their Harrietville branch, they will be fitted to your vehicle at chain fitting bays on your journey towards Mount Hotham by their staff.www.hoysskis.com.au